The 5+ Best Motorcycle Tire Plug Kits We Tested This Year

 Ultimately, the choice depends on your priorities for speed versus unlimited supply during a flat tire repair.

 Knowing how to use your tire repair kit makes a roadside stop much less stressful.
-You can perform a successful repair and get back on your journey.
+Remember: this repair is temporary.
+Have the tire professionally inspected and permanently repaired as soon as possible.You can perform a successful repair and get back on your journey.
 This guide walks you through the essential steps for fixing a flat tire.
 Following these instructions will help you complete a safe and effective repair.

-Step 1: Find and Prepare the Puncture
+Step 1: Find and Prepare the Tire Puncture Before Plug Repair

 First, you must find the source of the leak.
 Move your motorcycle to a safe location away from traffic.
 Put the bike on its center stand if you have one.
-Carefully inspect the tire tread for any nails, screws, or other sharp objects.
+Carefully inspect the tire tread for any nails, screws, or other sharp objects.Do NOT attempt repair if the puncture is on the sidewall or shoulder area — these locations are not safe to repair and require tire replacement.
 If you cannot see the object, you can listen for the hissing sound of escaping air.

 Pro Tip: A small spray bottle with soapy water is a great addition to your tire repair kit.
 Spray the tire, and look for bubbles forming at the puncture site.
 This is the fastest way to find a small leak.